lgibelli/singularity-docs/index.rst

     vanessa@vanessa-ThinkPad-T460s:~/Desktop$ echo $SHELL
     /bin/bash

-Depending on your shell, you might also want the flag.
+Depending on your shell, you might also want the ``--noprofile`` flag.
 How can you learn more about a shell?
 Ask it for help, of course!

 Shell Help